-Mint is a money management tool that’s owned by Intuit, which is the same company that owns TurboTax.
+Mint is a money management tool that’s owned by Intuit, which is the same company that owns TurboTax and QuickBooks.
 Mint has been around for more than a decade.
 It brings together all of your accounts in one place to give you a snapshot of your financial life.
 Plus, it’s completely free!

 Money expert Clark Howard has been a fan of Mint for years.
 In his opinion, Mint is the best of the best budgeting apps.